rhsev/fileanchor/README.md

 > implementation of the same contract (inode/hash resolution, `user.*` xattrs, a
 > locate index) can live in this repo later.
 Platform is an implementation
 > detail, not part of the name.

+The specification lives in [SPEC.md](SPEC.md), which was written before and during the build.
+It also records the results of the metadata experiments.

 ## Protocol